notayogilee/MERN-DevConnector/README.md

 It is deployed on free tier on Heroku and MongoDB so I may need to clear the database once in a while.

 ## Install on your local machine
-Once cloned, add a default.json file in config folder (there is an exampleDefault.json as template)
+Once cloned, add a default.json file in config folder of client
 ```
 {
   "mongoURI": "<your_mongoDB_Atlas_uri_with_credentials>",